 If you’ve seen the tail end of a rat diving for cover in your kitchen, you’ve already figured out that these pests are quite a bit larger than mice.
 They are also much smarter.
 Unlike mouse extermination procedures, simply buying spring traps, adhesive traps or rat poison isn’t enough and a rat extermination service is essential.

 The most common type of rat found in Quebec homes is the Norway rat, also known as the gray rat.
 It can get into your pipe and sewer system and establish a colony of up to a hundred individuals.
-Females can have up to 12 litters of ten pups per year.
+Females can have up to 12 litters of 10 pups per year.
 With their sharp teeth and claws, they can build tunnels and burrows in sewers, crawl spaces, attics and around buildings.

 Although the main character of the animated movie Ratatouille was a gentle soul who loved tasty stews and become top chef at a fancy Parisian restaurant, the sewer rats that invite themselves into your home have nothing to do with cartoon cuddliness.
 The real thing has long been associated with plague epidemics for good reason; rats are carriers of disease and their presence puts humans’ health at risk.

 The threat of illness is just another reason to call a rat exterminator.
-Be sure to choose one who implements safe and effective pest control strategies to get rid of rats and protect the health of your family or employees.
+Be sure to choose one who implements safe and effective pest control procedures to get rid of rats and protect the health of your family or employees.